matthias-stemmler/annimate/docs/user-guide/src/installation.md

 ### AppImage

-The Annimate AppImage is a self-contained application bundle that includes all of its dependencies pre-bundled and runs on all common Linux distributions such as Ubuntu, Debian, openSUSE, RHEL, CentOS and Fedora without requiring a dedicated installation step.
+The Annimate AppImage is a self-contained application bundle that runs on all common Linux distributions such as Ubuntu, Debian, openSUSE, RHEL, CentOS and Fedora without requiring a dedicated installation step.
 It can update itself automatically whenever a new version of Annimate becomes available.

 In order to use the AppImage, go through the following steps: